arifkulpu/Evolution-of-the-Enemy-EoE-NG/README.md

 ## English

 ### Purpose and Features
-**Dynamic NPC Level System** is an SKSE plugin that dynamically scales and buffs enemies and NPCs based on the player's level, ensuring a consistent and balanced challenge throughout your Skyrim playthrough.
+**Evolution of the Enemy (EoE) NG** is an SKSE plugin that dynamically scales and buffs enemies and NPCs based on the player's level, ensuring a consistent and balanced challenge throughout your Skyrim playthrough.
 Even at high levels, enemies will keep you on your toes — no more one-shotting everything!

 With this mod:
 - Enemy stats are dynamically increased based on the level difference with the player.